Dramatic showdown looms in South Korea as Yoon faces impeachment trial and possible arrest

 Yoon’s lawyers argue the warrant should be executed by the CIO, not the police.
 South Korean law, however, states that police are authorized to assist other authorities in carrying out public duties.

-On Friday, the head of Yoon’s PSS, Park Chong-jun, submitted his resignation before undergoing police questioning over his role in blocking Yoon’s arrest, according to the security team.
+On Friday, the head of Yoon’s PSS, Park Chong-jun, resigned before undergoing police questioning over his role in blocking Yoon’s arrest, according to the security team.

 Once the warrant has been enforced, it starts a 48-hour countdown for investigators to hold and question Yoon.
 The CIO would need to apply for another warrant within that period to formally arrest him.